9 Amazing Benefits of Walking

 Did you know that you are supposed to take 10,000 steps a day?
 Use the Steps app to find out how many you take!

 Just get up and walk!
 You don’t really even need to change your clothes or shoes (unless you’re wearing heels, of course).
 Note: If you’re looking to go for a power walk, then changing clothes and putting on proper shoes is probably a good idea.
 Go for a walk periodically throughout your day or head out for a walking meeting at work instead of sitting in a meeting room.
 And, for those of you who don’t have time to make it to the gym in the morning, you can just head out the door first thing in the morning and walk it out.

 You can burn approximately 200-400 calories per hour depending on your current weight and fitness level and it all adds up!

 Postmenopausal women oftentimes report having problems with their sleep.
 A study from Fred Hutchinson Cancer Research Center found that those women who went for a brisk walk (or other moderate activity like stretching) for at least 30 minutes in the morning reported falling asleep easier.

 You can call a family member you haven’t talked to in a while, listen to your favorite podcast and even soak up some vitamin D while going for a walk!

 9. Is even better when it’s on an incline

 Want to take your walking game up a notch?
 Start walking uphill, doing inclines on the treadmill or climbing up stairs.
 Get the amazing benefits of walking plus some more core activation and butt and thigh strengthening.

 Are you a walker who has seen or felt some great benefits?
 Share them with us in the comments below.
-And, don’t forget to download the Runtastic app so you can track all your walking activities and your improvement.
+And, don’t forget to download the Runtastic Steps App so you can track all your walking activities and your improvement.